Azure/data-landing-zone/docs/guidance/EnterpriseScaleAnalytics-DatabricksManualSetup.md

 Due to the following service limitations, Databricks needs to be setup manually:

-- Creating a Key Vault backed Databricks secret scope is not possible via Service Principle.
+- Creating a Key Vault backed Databricks secret scope is not possible via Service Principal.
 The issue can be tracked [here](https://github.com/databricks/databricks-cli/issues/338).

 ## Manual Databricks configuration

 Due to the issue mentioned above, we cannot rely on the application workflow, but only rely on the on-behalf workflow.
 This means, that instead of using a Service Principle for authentication, we need to rely on a user being authenticated against the workspace.
 Only then, we can use the Databricks API to create a Key Vault backed secret scopes.
-If you are ok with Databricks backed secret scopes, then you can already automate the complete setup end-to-end.
-However, for manageability reasons, we are recommending to use Key Vaults for storing secrets.
+If you are OK with Databricks backed secret scopes, then you can already automate the complete setup end-to-end.
+However, for manageability reasons, we recommend using Azure Key Vaults for storing secrets.

-In order to simplify the manual setup and configuration of Databricks, we are providing a Powershell script (`SetupDatabricksManually.ps1`) as well as pre-defined commands in the DevOps and GitHub workflows.
+In order to simplify the manual setup and configuration of Databricks, we are providing a Powershell script (`SetupDatabricksManually.ps1`) as well as predefined commands in the DevOps and GitHub workflows.
 You can copy and paste these commands into your Powershell console to setup your Databricks workspaces manually by executing a single script.
 The Powershell script will perform the following actions in your Databricks workspace:

 1. Setup of Key Vault backed secret scopes and the respective ACLs.
 These secret scopes store the credentials that are required for connecting to the external Hive metastore as well as the Log Analytics workspace.
 1. Execution of a Databricks Notebook to achieve the following: